Halesia monticola

 Halesia (tetraptera var.) monticola, the mountain silverbell, is a species of flowering plant in the small family Styracaceae.
 This large deciduous shrub was originally included in H. carolina, but was identified first as a subspecies by Rehder in 1914 and then as a species by Sargent in 1921.
 More recently, some authoritative sources regard it only as a subspecies or variety, while other authoritative sources regard it as a species, as it is treated here.

 Description

 Halesia monticola is much larger than either the little silverbell or common silverbell (var. tetraptera) and is the largest member of the genus.
-It is known to grow 34 meters tall in the Great Smoky Mountains.
+It is known to grow 34 m tall in the Great Smoky Mountains.
 Another important difference is that monticola has significantly larger flowers than either H. carolina or H. tetraptera.